 Make sure that Docker is up and running in the background.
 On macOS or Linux, start a Terminal session.
 On Windows, start PowerShell, CMD or similar.
 Execute the following steps within the console:

-# Download OpenSWATH image (grosenberger/openswath:latest) docker pull grosenberger/openswath:latest
+# Download OpenSWATH image (openswath/openswath:latest) docker pull openswath/openswath:latest

 This will download the latest version of the OpenSWATH Docker image and cache it on your machine.

 Official containers for OpenMS and related tools are available via BioContainers.
-The image provided here provides the latest development version including related tools.
+The image provided here provides compatible release or development versions including related tools in an integrated container.

-# Generate tutorial container (osw_tutorial) and log in docker run --name osw_tutorial --rm -v ~/Desktop/:/data -i -t grosenberger/openswath:latest
+# Generate tutorial container (osw_tutorial) and log in docker run --name osw_tutorial --rm -v ~/Desktop/:/data -i -t openswath/openswath:latest

 This command will start a container based on the OpenSWATH image and map the local volume